-11. What is the voting requirement to approve each of the proposals, and how are votes counted?
+12. What is the voting requirement to approve each of the proposals, and how are votes counted?

-At the close of business on March 19, 2021, Avantor had 581,806,968 shares of common stock (excluding treasury shares) outstanding.
+At the close of business on March 18, 2022, Avantor had 610,291,912 shares of common stock (excluding treasury shares) outstanding.
 Each share of common stock outstanding on the record date is entitled to one vote for each director nominee and one vote for each of the other proposals to be voted on.
 Treasury shares are not voted.

-Item 1: Election of four director nominees to serve one-year terms expiring in 2022.
+Item 1: Election of eleven director nominees to serve one-year terms expiring in 2023.
 A majority of the votes cast with respect to that director's election is required to elect each nominee named herein, which means that the number of votes cast "for" a director's election must exceed the number of votes cast "against" that director's election.
-If any incumbent director nominee fails to receive a majority of the votes cast in an uncontested election, our bylaws require that such person offer to tender his or her resignation to the Board and that the Nominating and Corporate Governance Committee make a recommendation to the Board on whether to accept or reject such resignation or whether other action should be taken.
-Abstentions will be counted as present and entitled to vote on the proposal and will therefore have the effect of a negative vote.
-Broker non-votes will not be counted as present and entitled to vote on the proposal and will therefore have no effect on the outcome of the proposal.
+If any incumbent director nominee fails to receive a majority of the votes cast in an uncontested election, our bylaws require that such person offer to tender his or her resignation to the Board and that the Nominating and Governance Committee make a recommendation to the Board on whether to accept or reject such resignation or whether other action should be taken.
+Abstentions and broker non-votes will have no effect on the outcome of the proposal for the election of eleven director nominees.